 HIV/AIDS Awareness Community Walk to promote awareness of a disease that impact all ages and cultures

-World AIDS Day Observance program in collaboration with Allen Temple AME Church in Phenix City, AL providing the community additional opportunities to expand their knowledge of AIDS, and its impact on the World.
+World AIDS Day 5K Walk in collaboration with the Columbus (GA) Alumnae and Theta Phi (Columbus State University) chapters, providing the community additional opportunities to expand their knowledge of AIDS, and its impact on the World.

 Kwanzaa community program where our African heritage is celebrated with a program presented by the Delta GEMS and the Delta Academy youth.